Fleetwood Mac: 2014–present: Buckingham's departure, death of Christine McVie

-Former Tom Petty and the Heartbreakers guitarist Mike Campbell and Neil Finn of Crowded House were named to replace Buckingham.
-Aside from touring, the band planned to record new music with Campbell and Finn in the future.
-The band's "An Evening with Fleetwood Mac" tour started in October 2018.
-The band launched the tour at the iHeartRadio Music Festival on 21 September 2018 at the T-Mobile Arena in Las Vegas.
+Former Tom Petty and the Heartbreakers guitarist Mike Campbell and Neil Finn of Crowded House were named as Buckingham's replacements.
+The lineup launched the "An Evening with Fleetwood Mac" tour in 2018, following a performance at the iHeartRadio Music Festival on 21 September 2018 at the T-Mobile Arena in Las Vegas.

-On 8 June 2018, former Fleetwood Mac guitarist Danny Kirwan died at the age of 68 in a hostel for homeless alcoholics in London, after contracting pneumonia earlier in the year.
-Mojo quoted Christine McVie as saying: "Nobody else could play like him.
-He was a one-off.
-Danny was a perfectionist; a fantastic musician and a fantastic writer."
-One of Kirwan's songs, "Tell Me All the Things You Do" from Kiln House, was included in the set of the "An Evening with Fleetwood Mac" tour.
+On 8 June 2018, former Fleetwood Mac guitarist Danny Kirwan died at the age of 68 in London, after contracting pneumonia earlier in the year.
+Mojo later cited Christine McVie praising Kirwan's distinctive musicianship and songwriting.

-On 28 May 2020, Neil Finn, featuring Nicks and McVie with Campbell on guitar, released the song "Find Your Way Back Home" for the Auckland homeless shelter Auckland City Mission.
+On 28 May 2020, Neil Finn released "Find Your Way Back Home" for the Auckland homeless shelter Auckland City Mission, featuring Nicks and McVie, with Campbell on guitar.
 Founding member Peter Green died on 25 July 2020 at the age of 73.

-In October 2020, Rumours again entered the Billboard top 10.
-The album received 30.6 million streams on streaming platforms the week of 15 October, which was in part due to a viral video featuring the song "Dreams".
+In October 2020, Rumours re-entered the Billboard 200 top 10, driven in part by renewed viral interest in "Dreams".

 On 30 November 2022, Christine McVie died at the age of 79.
-In February 2023, when asked about further activity from the band, Fleetwood expressed his belief that the band was "done" and said the other surviving members were keeping themselves busy with other musical pursuits.
-In an October 2023 interview, Nicks stated that she saw no reason to continue the band after McVie's death, which she reiterated in interviews with Mojo and Rolling Stone the following year.
-In an interview with Mojo in September 2024, Fleetwood stated that he was open to re-assembling the band.
+In February 2023, Fleetwood said he believed the band was effectively finished, with the surviving members focused on other musical activity.
+Later that year, Nicks said she saw no reason to continue Fleetwood Mac after McVie's death, a view she reiterated in interviews in 2024.
+In September 2024, Fleetwood said he remained open to reassembling the band.